In the United States, about one percent of all injury-related visits to the Emergency Room are related to dog bites.

 If you or your loved one experiences a fever, pus-filled blisters or painful, red skin after a dog bite, be sure to see a doctor immediately.
 A doctor may need to drain the pus from the area around the patient’s bite and treat them with antibiotics to halt the progression of the infection.

-While rare, dog bites may also cause capnocytophaga infections through transmission of the bacteria Capnocytophaga canimorus.
+While rare, dog bites may also cause capnocytophaga infections through the transmission of the bacteria Capnocytophaga canimorus.
 Those infected may experience flu-like symptoms like fever, vomiting, and headache.
 Some experience rashes too.

 In the most severe cases, patients may suffer from sepsis, a life-threatening condition requiring immediate medical attention.

-Medical attention after a dog bite is crucial, regardless of severity and the presence of any symptoms.
+Medical attention after a dog bite is crucial, regardless of the severity and the presence of any symptoms.
 With quick treatment, many infections are easily treatable.
 Meanwhile, if you or someone you know has been the victim of a serious infection caused by a dog bite, you may be due compensation for your medical bills and treatment.

 If you live in or near Dublin, Ohio, Bressman Law can help get you the financial support you deserve for your injuries.
 Call us now at 877-538-1116 to schedule your free consultation today.